 A classic, good quality, cheap, and dreamy af.
 They also stock Aerie, so worth a visit.

 I’m always kinda disappointed with Bloomingdales tbh, it’s never as great as Rachel Green made out.
 None of us bought anything and it was not worth the taxi fare as we spent a max of 20 minutes in there.

 American’s make huge, thin pizzas that don’t leave a stodgy post-Dominos feeling, and their 99c ginormous pizza slice does a super easy dinner or lunch.

 There’s a Carmines just off Times Square and our family friends had said we had to go, and my days.
 Each meal is a sharing size for four to six people, so when there’s two or three of you there is SO much food.
 We had spaghetti and meatballs and the meatballs are the size of tennis balls, so don’t over order.
 We had calamari to start and probably had half an ocean of squid.
 Safe to say we couldn’t eat it all.

 Juniors is a chain and your staple American style diner, they’re known for their amazing New York cheesecake, but I think the burgers were better tbh.
 Worth a visit, ideal for families, or authentic American food.

 Ellen’s Stardust Diner

-Everyone raves about the Diner, but the main reason for going is the atmosphere.
+Everyone raves about this Diner in New York, but the main reason for going is the atmosphere.
 Having actors sing songs from the shows while you eat food, is every stage stars dream.
 It’s an experience, and worth it if you like shows, but the food is average and overpriced as you pay for the experience.